gitpod-io/gitpod/docs/self-hosted/install/configure-ingress.md

 # Configure Ingress to your Gitpod installation

-Configuring ingress into your Gitpod installation requires two things: DNS entries and HTTPS certificates.
+Configuring ingress into your Gitpod installation requires two things:
+ - three DNS entries pointing at the IP of Gitpod's proxy service, and
+ - HTTPS certificates.

 ## 1. DNS Entries
 Gitpod requires a domain resolvable by some nameserver (typically a public domain name, e.g. `your-domain.com`).